fy2462/dynamo/deploy/metrics/README.md

-# Metrics Visualization with Prometheus and Grafana
+# Observability with Prometheus, Tempo, and Grafana

-This directory contains configuration for visualizing metrics from the metrics aggregation service using Prometheus and Grafana.
+This directory contains configuration for visualizing metrics and traces from Dynamo services using Prometheus, Tempo, and Grafana.

 > [!NOTE]
 > For detailed information about Dynamo's metrics system, including hierarchical metrics, automatic labeling, and usage examples, see the [Metrics Guide](../../docs/observability/metrics.md).
+>
+> For distributed tracing with Tempo, see the [Tracing Guide](../../docs/observability/tracing.md).

 ## Overview

 ### Components

 - **Prometheus Server**: Collects and stores metrics from Dynamo services and other components.
+- **Tempo**: Collects and stores distributed traces from Dynamo services.
-- **Grafana**: Provides dashboards by querying the Prometheus Server.
+- **Grafana**: Provides unified dashboards and trace visualization by querying Prometheus and Tempo.

 ### Topology